input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/rbac_id_uri/catalyst-id-uri.md

 ### URI

-The Catalyst RBAC Id is formatted using a [Universal Resource Identifier].
+The Catalyst RBAC ID is formatted using a [Universal Resource Identifier].
 Refer to [RFC3986] for the specification of the URI format.

 ### `scheme`

-The [scheme](https://datatracker.ietf.org/doc/html/rfc3986#section-3.1) **MUST** be `id.catalyst`;
+The [scheme](https://datatracker.ietf.org/doc/html/rfc3986#section-3.1) **MUST** be `id.catalyst`.

+When used as a Catalyst ID, where only catalyst IDs would be used, the scheme can be omitted.

 ### `authority`

 The [authority](https://datatracker.ietf.org/doc/html/rfc3986#section-3.2) references the blockchain or network the key was registered within.

-It is perfectly valid for a Kid to reference a different network than the place where the Id or Key is used.
+It is perfectly valid for an ID Uri to reference a different network than the place where the ID or Key is used.
 For example, a `cardano` ID can be used to post documents to `IPFS`.
 Its purpose is to define WHERE the key was registered, and nothing more.